Get all your news in one place.

 Top scorer at the first ever World Cup, Guillermo Stabile led Argentina to the final in 1930 and had a huge impact in just four games for his national team.

 Given his chance after first-choice striker Roberto Cherro suffered an anxiety attack, Stabile scored a hat-trick against Mexico.
 He then netted twice versus Chile, hit two more in a 6-1 win over the United States and was on target again in the final as Argentina lost 4-2 to Uruguay.
-He never played for his country again, but scored eight goals in just four appearances, averaging two per game.
-He later coached Argentina for almost two decades.
+He never played for his country again but scored eight goals in just four appearances and later coached Argentina for almost two decades.

 (Image credit: Getty Images)

-Martinez saved three penalties as Argentina won a penalty shootout in the Copa semi-finals against Colombia in 2021 and kept a clean sheet in the final against Brazil.
-And in Qatar, he saved two penalties against the Netherlands in the last eight, before denying France's Randal Kolo Muani with a huge intervention in extra time.
-In the shootout, he then saved another penalty from Kingsley Coman as Argentina went on to win the trophy.
+Martinez saved two penalties against the Netherlands in the last eight of World Cup 2022 before denying France's Randal Kolo Muani with a major intervention late in the final.
+He saved another penalty from Kingsley Coman as Argentina became world champions for the third time.

 (Image credit: Getty Images)